mauroservienti/milestone.github.io/_posts/feedback-to-users-requests-in-distributed-systems.md

   - checks if the client is connected:
     - if it is, uses the WebSocket connection to inform the client about the status
     - if it's not, uses the backplane to propagate the received information to other web server instances.

+### The elephant in the room

+One aspect that we haven't touched, it probably deserves its own set of articles, is how to handle results eventual consistency at the user interface level.
+My colleague Dennis Van Der Stelt does an excellent job in a [presentation he gave at Oredev](https://www.youtube.com/watch?v=jTz74m1KbBs).

 ## Wrap up